leadout-plugin/leadout/readme.txt

 Can I change the style of the popup form?

 Right now, there’s no built in ability to change the style of the popup form.
 You can apply any CSS styles you want to the plugin to make it look how you want.
 The container class is “.vex-dialog-form”.
-We may add in basic color changing capabilities into the settings, but it probably wouldn’t be for a while.

 What cookies does LeadOut use?